 Changes such as weight and hair loss can affect your self esteem and the way you relate to other people.
 Your dietitian can help you maintain your weight and your nurse can help you look at ways to cope with hair loss.

-Tiredness and feeling lethargic a lot of the time is common during treatment and for some months afterwards.
+Tiredness (fatigue) and feeling lethargic a lot of the time are common during treatment and for some months afterwards.
 Resting but also doing some gentle physical activity can help.

 Relationships and sex

 The physical and emotional changes you have might affect your relationships and sex life.
 There are things that you can do to manage this.

 Coping practically and financially